Joycechocho/MongoDB-Play-Scala/README.md

 # Code Structure

 #### app/controllers/HomeController.scala
- Here we define all the rest APIs here.
-These includes:
  *    "showdbs" which is the same with mongo command "show dbs"
  *    "getCollections" which is the same with mongo command "show collections"
  *    "getDocuments" which is the same with mongo command "db.collection.find()"
  *    "getMetadata" which is the same with mongo command "collection.stats"

 #### app/controllers/BasicAuthAction.scala
-Here we check if the username and password matches as setting
+Check if the username and password matches as setting

 #### conf/routes
-This file defines all application routes
+Defines all application routes

 #### conf/application.conf
-This is the main configuration file for the application, includes the mongodb and username/password setting
+Main configuration file for the application

 #### public/html/index.html
-This is the front end page to dispaly what data we have from the hub.
+Front end page dispalys what data we have from the hub.

 #### public/javascript/index.js
-Here we make the rest API calls to retrieve and parse data from the hub.
+Make rest API calls to retrieve and parse data from the hub.